nprapps/dailygraphics/README.md

 #### Editing the Copyedit E-mail Templates

-The basic templates for these e-mails are generated from text files in `templates/copyedit/`.
+The basic templates for these e-mails are generated from the Jinja templates in `templates/copyedit/`.
 If you want to further modify these e-mail templates, you should just need to edit the files located there.